 From the above Eq. (\ref{eq: model equation}), the present value of the Hubble parameter (which is now obviously a constant) can be obtained as $H_0 = \beta \left(\frac{a_0}{\alpha}\right)^{-\frac{1}{\beta}}$.\\

-Figures \ref{H(z)}$-$ \ref{All Combined} depict $1D$ marginalized distribution and $2D$ contour diagrams for the derived model and the estimated value of the parameters extracted from OHD, BAO, Pantheon compilation of SN Ia and joined datasets respectively.
-The parametric values (viz. $H_0$, $\alpha$, $\beta$ and the age of Universe in Gyr $t$) obtained from different datasets due to MCMC and Bayesian analysis are tabulated in Table \ref{tab:57datapt}.
+Figures \ref{H(z)}$-$ \ref{All Combined} depict $1D$ marginalized distribution and $2D$ contour diagrams for the derived model and the estimated value of the parameters extracted from OHD, BAO, Pantheon compilation of SN Ia and joined data sets respectively.
+The parametric values (viz. $H_0$, $\alpha$, $\beta$ and the age of Universe in Gyr $t$) obtained from different data sets due to MCMC and Bayesian analysis are tabulated in Table \ref{tab:57datapt}.
 The graphical representation of cosmic age over redshift in exhibited in Fig. \ref{fig 7}.
-Five plots are for different combinations of $H(z)$, BAO, Pantheon datasets and their combinations.
+Five plots are for different combinations of $H(z)$, BAO, Pantheon data sets and their combinations.
 The Age of universe at $z = 0$ is mentioned in Table \ref{tab:57datapt}.